saulirajala/presenterNotes/README.md

 You can easily add shortcodes to your text by using keyboard shortcut or button in tinyMCE toolbar

-Livedemo: http://irajala.com/sermonnotes/2015/08/09/moikka-maailma/ (well…this only demostrate the speaker view, but the remote presentation is same as the small presentation at the right bottom corner)

 ##Screenshot:
 ![alt tag](http://irajala.com/wp-content/screenshot-presentationnotes.png)